score-p/scorep_jupyter_kernel_python/README.md

 ![](doc/pythonBindings_setup.png)

-`%%serializer_settings`
+`%%marshalling_settings`

-Set serializer used for persistence and mode of communicating persistence between notebook and subprocess.
-Currently available serializers: `dill`, `cloudpickle`; modes of communication: `disk`, `memory`.
+Set marshaller/serializer used for persistence and mode of communicating persistence between notebook and subprocess.
+Currently tested marshallers: `dill`, `cloudpickle`, `parallel_marshall`; modes of communication: `disk`, `memory`.
 If no arguments were provided, will print current configuration.
 Use:
 ```
-%%serializer_settings
+%%marshalling_settings
-SERIALIZER=[dill,cloudpickle]
+MARSHALLER=[dill,cloudpickle]
 MODE=[disk,memory]
 ```